shicks/ahep/site/modules/1903-camping-trip-that-changed-america/index.md

 1. Fill a glass/jar  ⅔ with water
 2. Add shaving cream to the top to completely cover the top of the water (you can use a spoon to spread the shaving cream so it covers).
-3. Mix some food coloring into water.
+3. Mix some food coloring into water in the plastic cup.
 4. Pipette or spoon the food colored water onto the top of the shaving cream “cloud.”
 5. When there is enough water, the shaving cream “cloud” won’t be able to hold it all and you will be able to see the colored “rain” water come down into the water in the glass.